Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Abstract

 \section{Abstract}

-We show that a proper metric measure space is a RNP-differen\-tiability space if and only if it is rectifiable in terms of doubling metric measure spaces with some Poincar\'e inequality.
-This result characterizes metric measure spaces that can be covered by spaces admitting Poincar\'e inequalities, as well as metric measure spaces that admit a measurable differentiable structure which permits differentiation of Lipschitz functions with certain Banach space targets.
+We characterize complete RNP-differentiability spaces as those spaces which are rectifiable in terms of doubling metric measure spaces satisfying some local $(1, p)$-Poincar\'e inequalities.
+This gives a full characterization of spaces admitting a strong form of a differentiability structure in the sense of Cheeger, and provides a partial converse to his theorem.
 The proof is based on a new ``thickening'' construction, which can be used to enlarge subsets into spaces admitting Poincar\'e inequalities.
-We also introduce a new characterization in terms of a quantitative connectivity condition of spaces admitting some local $(1,p)$-Poincar\'e inequality.
-This characterization result has several applications of independent interest.
-We resolve a question of Tapio Rajala on the existence of Poincar\'e inequalities for the class of $MCP(K,n)$-spaces which satisfy a weak Ricci-bound.
+We also introduce a new notion of quantitative connectivity which characterizes spaces satisfying local Poincar\'e inequalities.
+This characterization is of independent interest, and has several applications separate from differentiability spaces.
+We resolve a question of Tapio Rajala on the existence of Poincar\'e inequalities for the class of $MCP(K, n)$-spaces which satisfy a weak Ricci-bound.
 We show that deforming a geodesic metric measure space by Muckenhoupt weights preserves the property of possessing a Poincar\'e inequality.
-Finally, the new condition allows us to strengthen the conclusion of the celebrated theorem by Keith and Zhong to show that many classes of weak Poincar\'e inequalities self-improve to true Poincar\'e inequalities.
+Finally, the new condition allows us to show that many classes of weak, Orlicz and non-homogeneous Poincar\'e inequalities ``self-improve'' to classical $(1, q)$-Poincar\'e inequalities for some $q \in [1,\infty)$, which is related to Keith's and Zhong's theorem on self-improvement of Poincar\'e inequalities.